 This is me

 My background as an actor for theatre, tv, and film, and my education in a performing arts conservatory taught me how necessary the role of an intimacy coordinator is.
-I experienced first-hand the power imbalances in classrooms, rehearsal-rooms, and film sets that made it difficult for me to set boundaries and take care of myself.
+I experienced first-hand the power imbalances in classrooms, rehearsal-rooms, and film sets that make it difficult for us to set boundaries and take care of ourselves.
 I knew that harm was being enacted and that something needed to be done about it.